Prostate Cancer Treatment in Topeka, Leavenworth, and Emporia, KS

 Cryotherapy, also often referred to as cryosurgery, is a procedural method used to destroy prostate cancer cells by freezing them.
 The term “cryosurgery” is actually a misnomer, as this treatment does not involve any sort of surgical equipment or techniques at all.

-Brad Rupp MD is likely to recommend cryotherapy for men with early-stage prostate cancer, or those who’s prostate cancer has returned after other treatments were completed.
+Dr. Brad Rupp is likely to recommend cryotherapy for men with early-stage prostate cancer, or those who’s prostate cancer has returned after other treatments were completed.
+Dr. Brad Rupp is a board-certified urologist highly trained in diagnosing and treating men with prostate cancer.
+He will take the time to discuss your symptoms and treatment options.
+Call (785) 354-7877 to schedule an appointment ar our urology office in Topeka, Leavenworth, or Emporia, KS today!

 How Cryotherapy Is Used